 The relevant teams met informally at AGU a year prior to the first BARREL campaign to discuss strategy.
 A plan was developed for the BARREL team to create expected trajectories as Google Earth KML files to enable prediction of conjunctions between the balloons and satellites.
 These plots, which included the balloon flight paths and the magnetic footprint of the Van Allen Probes, ground stations, and other satellites, were then referenced when prioritizing burst collection and download.

 Starting in mid-December 2012, when the team declared flight-ready in Antarctica, the BARREL team started sending daily emails that included a high-level summary of the space weather and any potential upcoming activity, followed by updates about which balloons were likely to be launched or terminated, as well as which were still afloat.
 A list of observed precipitation events followed, along with the current burst data collection times and data in the que to be downloaded.
 These two pieces of information facilitated discussions between the teams to prioritize downloading data which was likely to be highly impactful.
 The emails continued with updates from other instruments, missions, and ground observations, along with a more detailed look at the current space environment and predictions of upcoming activity.
 As these emails were long, they were often ended with a fun fact.
 This may seem unnecessary to mention or add, but it aided in keeping spirits light which helped with a near 24/7 cadence over a few months.

-After the daily emails were sent, the BARREL, EFW, and other instrument and mission teams held a daily phone calls to tag up and plan for new burst data collection and downloads.
+After the daily emails were sent, the BARREL, EFW, and other instrument and mission teams held a daily phone call to tag up and plan for new burst data collection and downloads.
 Because we made sure that the emails described above were sent about 2 hours prior to the phone call, our chats were very focused and short.
 Even with waiting a few minutes at the beginning to make sure everyone was on, say hi, how’s the weather, etc. the average length of time for these telecons was 6 minutes.
 Telecons were cancelled when not needed and the team worked hard to avoid weekend tag ups to give people some much deserved and needed down time.

 As many researchers were interested in the ongoings of the BARREL campaigns but did not want to receive daily emails, we offered a few other forms of communication.
 The emails were paired down to remove the identification of event times and other potentially sensitive information and then posted to a blog http://relativisticballoons.blogspot.com/.
 In the later campaigns this blog was used for public outreach and we added a second science focused blog for researchers.
 We also started posting when we were launching and terminating balloons, along with some other fun information to a twitter account @keV_Balloons, and on to a Facebook page.
 These interactions provided unexpected engagement with the broader research community.
 Specifically, the Twitter interactions with other space physics researchers led to the collection of extra ground data and resulted in successful proposals to get time on EISCAT (which was near conjugate to the Kiruna launch site) for the 3rd and 4th BARREL campaigns.